 We’ve got brains.

 San Diego is well known for its unrivaled quality of life.
-But what most people don’t realize is how smart and diverse the talent is here.
-UC San Diego, for example, graduates more female STEM majors than any other university in the country.
-With numerous world-class universities offering countless undergraduate and graduate programs, San Diego equips students of all ages with the tools necessary to lead and exceed in emerging careers.
-And large companies, like Google and Amazon, are starting to take notice!
+But most people don’t realize just how smart and diverse San Diegans are—UC San Diego, for example, graduates more women STEM majors than any other university in the U.S. With countless undergraduate, graduate, and certification programs, San Diego equips professionals like you to lead and exceed in innovative careers.

 - California State University San Marcos